semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.node.md

 id: 8hmkiyjtsey7z8y5oi5xdxm
 title: MeshNode
 desc: ''
-updated: 1751953255603
+updated: 1751984996314
 created: 1750999795528
 ---

 ## Overview

 The primary constituents of a semantic mesh are **mesh nodes**.
-They are physically represented as [[mesh folders|sflo.concept.mesh.resource.folder]] and provide one type of [[namespace segments|sflo.concept.namespace.segment]].
+They are physically represented as [[mesh folders|sflo.concept.mesh.resource-facet.folder]] and provide one type of [[namespace segments|sflo.concept.namespace.segment]].

 Mesh nodes are extensible namespace containers that can contain other mesh nodes and [[mesh elements|sflo.concept.mesh.resource.element]], distinguishing them from elements which are terminal within their own scope.